MicrosoftDocs/win32/desktop-src/DirectShow/cpospassthru-getpositions.md

 ---
-Description: The GetPositions method retrieves the current position and the stop position, relative to the total duration of the stream.
+description: The GetPositions method retrieves the current position and the stop position, relative to the total duration of the stream.
 This method implements the IMediaSeeking::GetPositions method. ms.assetid: 51e45bc3-ae30-4b05-b9d9-684c1b028f51
 title: CPosPassThru.GetPositions method (Ctlutil.h)
 ms.topic: reference